 Whether it is B2C or B2B, over time, this has become a notion in the mind of people that sales calls are nothing but a way to make a fool out of them, consuming their time and hampering them again & again.

 Is it really a notion or is it really the truth?

 Statistics point that, 90% of sales calls amount to zero output, and only 1% leads to sales.
 That is how ineffective sales call has become.

 Well, to be honest, I don’t know you, I don’t recognize your voice, why should I tell you how am I?
 Even if in a good mood, I don’t think anyone would respond to a random hello how are you, that too on a phone call.

 Introduce yourself, the salesperson could have started with Hello, I’m Peter, calling from ABC limited or so.
 Which he didn’t.

-To make matters worse, the salesperson asks if it is a good time to talk?
+To make matters worse, the salesperson asks if it is an appropriate time to talk?

 To talk about what?
 Are you my girlfriend?
 Of course not.

 Clearly, I was busy with something and you called me out of the blue.
-Now you might be having some interesting proposal for me but again, I don’t know is it really a good time to talk to, because I do not know your purpose.
+Now you might have some interesting proposals for me but again, I don’t know is it really a good time to talk to you, because I do not know your purpose.